 When you want to improve your self-esteem, don’t try too hard on thinking of ways to do so.
 There’s no direct way to improve it.
 It should be a by-product of our overall life’s satisfaction.

-According to psychologist Abraham Maslow5, to live a fulfilling life, you should take care the 5 levels of human basic needs.
-To help you understand more about this psychological model we made a video to explain it.
-Or you can refer to the graph below first:
+According to psychologist Abraham Maslow, to live a fulfilling life, you should take care the 5 levels of human basic needs.
+To help you understand more about this psychological model we made a video to explain it:

-To focus elsewhere, we’ve summarized the above items and put them into this list for you to focus on:
+To focus elsewhere, we’ve summarized the above items and put them into this list for you:

 - Deep connection with loved ones